Walt Disney World’s Resorts are eligible for up to 30%-40% off via the Disney Armed Forces Salute Room Discount.

 - The Villas at Disney’s Grand Floridian Resort & Spa

-And there are three standalone resorts that are no paired with a Disney Deluxe Resort.
+And there are three standalone resorts that are not paired with a Disney World Deluxe Resort.

 The Stand Alone Resorts are: